(Will open in a new tab)

 Mailings - assist with stuffing envelopes, etc.

 Packing hay is a great first step in volunteering because you meet lots of fellow bunny “slaves.”
 Bales of hay are broken apart and packed into boxes for sale.
 We have 2 groups of “hay elves” that pack hay for SDHRS.

 The North County group packs at SD Storage on Mission Blvd. in San Marcos (near Nordahl Road) on the second and fourth Saturdays of every month from 8:30 a.m. to approximately 10:00 a.m.
 Hay is then delivered via SUV and pick up truck to the Bunny Store in Kearny Mesa and to VCA Acacia Animal Hospital in Escondido.

-The second group is the Kearny Mesa group that packs in the parking lot of the Bunny Store on the first and third Saturdays of every month from 8:30 a.m to approximately 10:00 a.m.
+The second group is the Kearny Mesa group that packs in the parking lot of the Bunny Store on the first and third Saturdays of every month from approximately 8:30 a.m to 10:30 a.m.
+(If you are running late, no problem!
+Come when you can.)
 Hay is then delivered into the Store and to Rancho San Diego Animal Hospital in El Cajon.

 Help with Bunny 101 classes, volunteer orientations, summer camps, school or scouts visitors, and community outreach events (typically Saturday or Sunday).

 Special Events Team: (typically on Saturday or Sunday)